FrankUrbainsky/file-away/readme.txt

 Yeah, that's a weird bug with WordPress's auto-update process that occurs sometimes.
 To fix, just download the plugin manually and install it via FTP or something.

 == Changelog ==
-= 1.7.7 =
+= 1.7.7.1 =
+* Fixed typo that was preventing File Away icon from showing up on TinyMCE panel = 1.7.7 =
 * Added compat with WP v3.9
 = 1.7.6 =